isomerpages/ogp-isomerguide/_editing-your-page/Creating hyperlinks.md

 #### Picture hyperlink

-To create a picture hyperlink, first add the picture following the steps <a href="/Editing your page/images/adding images/">here</a>.
+To create a picture hyperlink, first add the picture following the steps <a href="/editing-your-page/Images/addingimages/">here</a>.
 Your markdown code should look like this: <br>

 !\[\](/images/chicken.jpg)